vrmiguel/baleia/baleia-go/README.md

 go build -o baleia-go-arm main.go
 ```

+You may also set GOARCH to `aarch64` or `arm64` when compiling for RPi 4s.

 Binaries can be found at the [releases](https://github.com/vrmiguel/baleia/releases/) page.
+Go produces statically linked binaries so they'll run on your Pi even if
+it does not have Golang installed.

 ### Internals

-If you wish to use this programmatically, you can use the `librpidata.cpp/.h` files, which provide a RPIData namespace with the methods you'd want to use, when on C++, or the `rpidata` module when using Go.
+If you wish to use this programmatically, you can use the standalone, pure Go, `rpidata` module.